Health Library

 Spermicide comes in many different forms.
 Be sure to read the instructions that come with it.

-• If you're using film or suppositories, wait at least 15 minutes before you have sex.
+• If you're using film or suppositories, wait at least 15 minutes before you have vaginal sex.
 This allows the spermicide to spread in the vagina.

 If you think you used spermicide incorrectly, you can use emergency contraception to help prevent pregnancy.
 The most effective emergency contraception is an IUD (inserted by a doctor).
 You can also get emergency contraceptive pills.
 You can get them with a prescription from your doctor or without a prescription at most drugstores.